|

 segments has further supported market growth.
 The rise of e-commerce and modern

-retail outlets has widened consumer access to processed foods, contributing to
+retail outlets has widened consumers' access to processed foods, contributing to the increased use of additives.
+As the Indian food industry continues to

 modernize, the role of food additives in enhancing quality, appeal, and shelf